Flix-S/BHT_Unct/README.md

 For only one BHT available, a 1BHT correction scheme after Goetzl () is applied.

 # Licence
-BHT_Unc is distributed under the GNU GENERAL PUBLIC LICENSE v3.
+BHT_Unct is distributed under the GNU GENERAL PUBLIC LICENSE v3.

 # Usage
 User input is requested in the file BHT_Correction.py.